With its historical and cultural richness, Pergamon is one of the most important cultural and tourism centers of the Aegean.

-It used to seat for up to 30 thousands spectators.
+It used to seat for up to 30 thousand spectators.

 The Amphitheatre (no: 10 in the map)

-Pergamon amphitheatre used to stand on a natural water source of the “Telli Dere”’ and thus the theatre used to host a reenactment of the naval battles along with the gladiator combats.
+Pergamon amphitheater used to stand on a natural water source of the “Telli Dere”’ and thus the theatre used to host a reenactment of the naval battles along with the gladiator combats.

-50 thousand seated amphitheatre represents one of the unique architectural form in the Anatolia.
+50 thousand seated amphitheater represents one of the unique architectural form in Anatolia.